 The Products & Services

-They have 4 main products on offer that revolve around the idea of saving people money on everyday essentials such as insurances, electronics coverage, legal, vehicle repairs, medical and even discounts on holidays and dining.
+They have 4 main products on offer that revolve around the idea of saving people money on everyday essentials such as insurance, electronics coverage, legal, vehicle repairs, medical, and even discounts on holidays and dining.

 These come in 4 main monthly membership packages as follows: